Advancing Sustainability Locally & Globally

-Dickinson students Christopher Mealey, Hannah Leahey and Kelly Maers researched and published a paper in PLoS ONE with biology Professor Tom Arnold on the effects of ocean acidification on seagrasses in the Chesapeake and Mediterranean.
+Dickinson students Christopher Mealey '13, Hannah Leahey '12 and Kelly Maers '11 researched and published a paper in PLoS ONE with biology Professor Tom Arnold on the effects of ocean acidification on seagrasses in the Chesapeake and Mediterranean.
 Another group of students conducted research with Professor Arnold on ocean acidification effects on marine systems of Moreton Bay, Australia.

 Negotiating the Future of the Planet:

-Eleven Dickinson students, Earth science Professor Jeff Niemitz, and CSE Director Neil Leary conducted research at the UN climate conference held in Durban, South Africa in December 2011, interviewing delegates about the negotiations.
+Eleven Dickinson students, Earth science Professor Jeff Niemitz, and CSE Director Neil Leary conducted video interview research at the UN climate conference (COP17) held in Durban, South Africa in December 2011.
+Fifteen students will head to Lima, Peru for COP20 on a similar mosaic program in December 2014.
 Videos of the interviews can be viewed in our Interview Archive and the student's stories told through the Student Blog.

 Nanoparticles and Green Chemistry: